 The spreadsheet builds the triangle and provides the following output; Up Factor u, Down Factor d, Risk Neutral probability, and finally the option price.

-The accompanied VBA inside the spreadsheet conveniently builds a binomial tree in the shape of a triangle.
+The accompanied VBA in the spreadsheet conveniently builds a binomial tree in the shape of a triangle.
 A 9-step tree will take the shape of a triangle which is one half of a 10 X 10 rectangle, and the values can either occupy the upper triangle or the lower triangle.
-The upward movement values take the upper triangle.
-The downward movement values take the lower triangle.
+The upward movement values occupy the upper triangle.
+The downward movement values occupy the lower triangle.
 The columns represent the the successive steps and are numbered starting from 0.

 The difference in calculating the price of a call and a put option occurs at the nodes at expiration.
 These values are driven by the parameter “Put or Call” indicator with values of -1 and +1.
 There is no need to build separate models or Puts and Calls.

 The tree has been constructed for illustrating the stock and option price upward and downward movements.
-Because we can use Black-Scholes-Merton equations to calculate exact prices for European options with known dividend yields, we do not resort to binomial trees for them.
+Because we can use Black-Scholes-Merton equations to calculate exact prices for European options with known dividend yields, binomial trees are not necessary.